aladdin-neu/aladdin-neu.github.io/index.md

 ### Highlighted Methodologies:
 - Reinforcement Learning and Autoencoder for Data-Driven Intelligent Mobile Networks
 - Physical Engine and Ray-Tracing in Computational Graphics
-- Circuits Feedbacks and Systems
+- Circuits, Feedbacks and Systems

 ### Fields of Current Interest:
 - Semantic Communications